-You'll encounter these common terms when working with projects in the ArcGIS Pro application.
+You'll encounter these terms when working with projects in ArcGIS Pro.

-A portal item is any item that is accessible from the active portal, and is available in the Catalog pane or the catalog view.
+A portal item is any item that is accessible from the active portal and is available in the Catalog pane, a catalog view, or a browse dialog box.
 From the Portal tab in the Catalog pane, web maps and web scenes can be added to the project, and feature, tile, and imagery layers can be added to maps in the project.

-Project packages make it easy to share and archive projects.
+Project packages allow you to share and archive projects.
 They can be shared across an organization through its portal to support communication and collaboration.
-People can view project items and the data they reference.
-Team members can use the same project package to update the data referenced by its maps and scenes, and print documents for delivery.
+Users can view project items and the data they reference.
+Team members can use the same project package to update the data referenced by its maps and scenes and print documents for delivery.

 Project packages can reference enterprise datasets or consolidate all content into a single package.
-A consolidated project package can be delivered to people who can't access enterprise resources or can be stored independently to archive completed work.
-An ArcGIS project package may contain the following:
+A consolidated project package can be delivered to users who can't access enterprise resources or can be stored independently to archive completed work.
+A project package may contain the following: